S2E/s2e-old/docs/Howtos/Parallel.rst

 Parallel S2E
 ============

 S2E can be run in multi-process mode.
+It works by forking an S2E instance on every branch instruction where both outcomes can happen.

 Append ``-s2e-max-processes XX`` to the command line, where ``XX`` is the maximum number of S2E instances you would like to have.
-Also add the ``-nographic`` option.
+Also add the ``-nographic`` option as it is not possible to fork a new S2E window for now.

-It works by forking an S2E instance on every branch instruction where both outcomes can happen.

 How do I process generated traces?
 ----------------------------------